A Guide To What's Happening In Hong Kong

 Far from it.

 In fact, Hong Kong has seen several spasms of unrest since the U.K. handed the region back to China in 1997.
-The agreement specified that Hong Kong was to be a "special administrative region" within communist China, enjoying a "high degree of autonomy" — including the freedom to maintain its own economic and legal systems.
+The handover agreement specified that Hong Kong is to be a "special administrative region" within communist China, enjoying a "high degree of autonomy" — including the freedom to maintain its own economic and legal systems.
 In a word, Hongkongers were promised "one country, two systems."

 It hasn't exactly worked out that way, however.